kobros-tech/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 #.
 Click on :guilabel:`New`.
 #.
 Provide a Batch Name (e.g, `2024 – Jan`) and Period (e.g. 01/01/2024 - 01/31/2024)
 #.
 Click on :guilabel:`Generate Payslips`.
 #.
-You can choose which Salary Structure you wish to generate the payslips for this batch.
-The
+You can choose which **Salary Structure** you wish to use for this batch.
+The department filter
-   department filter allows you to designate the batch for a specific group of employees.
+   allows you to designate the batch for a specific group of employees.
 #.
 Click on :guilabel:`Generate`.
 #.
 Now you can see the :guilabel:`Payslips` smart button created automatically.